 Not immediate pain relief

-Hard to determine the final outcome, use a tracking tool
+Hard to determine the final outcome without the use of a tracking tool

-Important differences that need attention (whole plant vs extract vs hemp, THC to CBD ratios, etc.)
+Important differences that need attention (whole plant vs isolate, THC vs hemp, THC to CBD ratios, etc.)

-As you see, different types of compounds each have their own unique benefits.
-To find the right one for you, look into the ingredients to compare the non-trivial details.
-Understanding what and how you wish to treat something allows budtenders to suggest relevant items.
-And once you've found your product, understand the short and long term effects by tracking the body part, dose and modifying to your needs.
-Doing so ensures the most out of your compounds experience.
+Different types of topicals/compounds have their own unique benefits.
+To find the right one for you, look into a product's ingredients to compare the non-trivial details.
+Knowing what to treat along with a method allows budtenders to suggest relevant items.
+Lastly, track the short and long term effects along with the ECS location (body part) so you can dose and modify to your needs.
+Doing so ensures the most of your compounds success.